Learn the catalog configuration elements for Pull Reports™ ad hoc report and data service configuration.

 /student@name

-ParameterWhen used within the columns
+columns ParameterWhen used within the columns

 Export Report REST API parameter, a column resource path may include a comma separated list of column